mindfinance/sphinx-tutorial-master/crawler/docs/step1/PCC/0_CustomersConetnt.rst

    :header: "Output", "Description"
    :widths: 20, 60

-   "Sensitivity Table", "Projects +/- 10% in the 'Gross Profit Margin' per Selection in the BI system"
+   "Sensitivity Table", "Gross Profit sensitivity table with +/- 10% in margin'"

  The following section will describe the ''Tables'' and the ''Fields'' from the customer's server which will be pulled to develop the calculator.